ray-project/ray/doc/source/tune/tutorials/tune-fault-tolerance.rst

 The results and checkpoints of the experiment are saved to ``~/ray_results/tune_fault_tolerance_guide``, as configured by :class:`~ray.air.config.RunConfig`.
-If the experient has been interrupted due to one of the reasons listed above, use this path to restore the experiment:
+If the experiment has been interrupted due to one of the reasons listed above, use this path to resume:

 .. literalinclude:: /tune/doc_code/fault_tolerance.py
     :language: python